 The healthcare industry has been stage to some impressive technological applications.
 Be it at the research center, in a clinical trial, or a treatment facility, technology has been the leading player behind the scenes and on stage.

-The medical world has leveraged technologies successfully to enhance imaging machines, to create state of the art operating tools and to make great leaps in the pharmaceutical industry.
-Continually working together, technology has become the primary foundation of modern healthcare.
+The medical world has successfully leveraged technologies to enhance imaging machines, to create state of the art operating tools and to make great leaps in the pharmaceutical industry.
+Continuously working together, technology has become the primary foundation of modern healthcare.

 According to Deloitte, the global healthcare expenditures are expected to continue to rise at an annual rate of 5.4 percent between 2017 and 2022, from $7.724 trillion to $10.059 trillion.
 In 2040, global spending on healthcare is expected to reach more than $18 trillion.
 Estimations say that Americans spend nearly $10,500 per person per year on medical care.